christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

     /home/christopher/miniconda2/envs/my_app/lib/python2.7/site-packages/numpy
     /home/christopher/miniconda2/envs/yad2k/lib/python3.6/site-packages/numpy

-means Numpy has been installed by `conda` package manager in two environments, 'my_app' and 'yad2k', each one using a different version of Python.
+means Numpy has been installed by `conda` package manager in two `conda` environments, 'my_app' and 'yad2k', each one using a different version of Python.

 ### In conclusion